Usmantech125/House-Price-Prediction/README.md

-# 🏡 House Price Prediction – Codveda Internship Task 2
+# 🏡 House Price Prediction

-This project was completed as **Task 2** under the **Codveda Machine Learning Internship**.
-The goal is to build a **regression model** to predict house prices based on various features such as area, number of bedrooms, availability of amenities, and more.
+In this project the goal is to build a **regression model** to predict house prices based on various features such as area, number of bedrooms, availability of amenities, and more.

 ---